Free Speech Threatened on Long Island?

 we must protect Public Access TV for political, economic and social

-Local Censorship: Now Free Speech is Threatened on Long Island on Public Access Television with the closure of its last Public Access TV Studio - let alone already the loss of its various four local town channels from the East End to Nassau County.
+Local Censorship: Now Free Speech is Threatened on Long Island on Public Access Television with the closure of its last Public Access TV Studio - let alone already the loss of its various four local town channels from the East End to Nassau County in 2017.

 2017, Altice/Cablevision discontinued its four (4) various Local Public